-Tumor response is indicated with stabilization of disease or decrease in size of tumor
+Disease response with treatment as defined by stabilization of disease or decrease in size of tumor or tumor spread; AND

-Absence of unacceptable toxicity from the drug, e.g., hepatotoxicity; left ventricular dysfunction; pulmonary toxicity (i.e. pneumonitis); thrombocytopenia; neurotoxicity; infusion-related and hypersensitivity reactions; hemorrhage; extravasation at infusion site; etc.
+Absence of unacceptable toxicity from the drug; Examples of unacceptable toxicity include the following: hepatotoxicity; pulmonary toxicity (i.e., interstitial lung disease, pneumonitis); thrombocytopenia; neurotoxicity; infusion-related and hypersensitivity reactions; hemorrhage; extravasation at infusion site; etc.; AND

-Left ventricular ejection fraction (LVEF) is >45% OR LVEF is ≥40% and absolute decrease is <10% from baseline (results must be less than 3 months old)
+All other indications: Left ventricular ejection fraction (LVEF) is ≥ 50% OR LVEF is ≥45% and absolute decrease is <10% from baseline; AND

-Use for adjuvant treatment of breast cancer treatment is limited up to 42 weeks on
+Adjuvant treatment of breast cancer is limited to 14 cycles (42 weeks total)

-Adjuvant therapy of HER2-positive breast cancer after preoperative systemic therapy
+Adjuvant therapy of locally advanced or early stage breast cancer

 LENGTH OF AUTHORIZATION

-Use as adjuvant treatment of HER2-positive disease in individuals with residual disease after preoperative therapy will be limited up to 14 cycles.
+Use as adjuvant treatment of HER2-positive disease in individuals with locally advanced or early breast cancer with residual disease is limited up to 14 cycles (42 week’s total).